The John W. Hunt Memorial Scholarship

 Hunt taught at Earlham College, publishing articles and the book, William Faulkner: Art in Theological Tension (1965).
 In 1972 he moved to Lehigh University to serve as Dean of the College of Arts and Sciences, where he eventually became Professor Emeritus in the English Department.
 In the course of his career he won numerous awards and honors, including the E. Harris Harbison Award for Distinguished Teaching in 1965, the Ira Doan Distinguished Teacher Travel Award in 1970 and membership in Phi Beta Kappa, Beta Chapter of Pennsylvania.
 He died March 8, 2004.

-William Faulkner Society members may apply directly for the Hunt Scholarships or be nominated by a faculty member.
+William Faulkner Society members and others may apply directly for the Hunt Scholarships or be nominated by a faculty member.
 Each application should include:

-- A one-page letter from the student explaining how the student's work can be enhanced by attending the conference
+- A brief letter from the student or faculty member explaining how the their work can be enhanced by attending the conference